Learning Support (SEND)

 - Pastoral support in tutor period

-From transition in Y5 and Y6 we begin to collect evidence from staff of students picture of need, and all students on the SEND register will produce with an LSA in Y7 a Learning Support Passport, sharing witb all staff their strengths and what they love, as well as what is challenging and what would help them in lesson.
+From transition in Y5 and Y6 we begin to collect evidence from staff of students picture of need, and all students on the SEND and additional needs registers will produce with an LSA in Y7 a Learning Support Passport, sharing with all staff their strengths and what they love, as well as what is challenging and what would help them in lesson.
 Access arrangements are gradually put in place to support students in assessments/exams in Year 7 and 8.
-At the beginning of Key Stage 4 we use screening and diagnostic assessments to confirm what additional support may be needed in public examinations in Year 10 and beyond.
+At the end of Key Stage 3 we use screening and diagnostic assessments to confirm what additional support may be needed in public examinations in Year 10 and beyond.

-For further information about Learning Support or Special Educational Needs, please contact the school or email.
+For further information about Learning Support or Special Educational Needs, please contact the school by phone or email.

 If you have any concerns about your child having a special educational need, please contact our Special Educational Needs Coordinator, Mr Graeme Routledge.